intel/trustauthority-client-for-go/README.md

 1. [go-sgx](./go-sgx): Implements an adapter interface to Intel® SGX DCAP to collect evidence from an Intel SGX enclave for attestation by Intel Trust Authority.
 1. [go-tdx](./go-tdx): Implements an adapter interface to collect evidence from an Intel TDX trust domain (TD) for attestation by Intel Trust Authority.
 The go-tdx adapter also implements utility functions to decrypt a blob or create a new RSA key pair.

-Intel Trust Authority CLI for Intel TDX [tdx-cli](./tdx-cli) provides a CLI to attest an Intel TDX TD with Intel Trust Authority. tdx-cli requires go-connector, go-tdx, and Intel SGX DCAP (only for the Intel TDX stack).
+Intel Trust Authority CLI for Intel TDX [tdx-cli](./tdx-cli) provides a CLI to attest an Intel TDX TD with Intel Trust Authority. tdx-cli requires go-connector and go-tdx.
 See the [README](./tdx-cli/README.md) for details.

 ## Go Requirement